Skip to content

 Assume bookmarks auto-moveManually jj bookmark set when needed

-Fear empty commitsCreate freely, clean with jj stack-gc if desired
+Fear empty commitsCreate freely, clean with jj stack-gc

 Look for jj addJust edit files (automatic)